-- (f) Expected contributions to the defined benefit pension plan of the Company for the year ending December 31, 2025 amount to \$6,206. - (g) As of December 31, 2024, the weighted average duration of the defined benefit retirement plan is 8 years. - B.(a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
-Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under the defined contribution pension plan of the Company for the years ended December 31, 2024 and 2023 were \$45,950 and \$44,158, respectively.
+- (f) Expected contributions to the defined benefit pension plan of the Company for the year ending December 31, 2025 amount to \$6,206. - (g) As of December 31, 2024, the weighted average duration of the defined benefit retirement plan is 8 years.

+- B. (a) Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+Under the New Plan, the Company and its domestic subsidiaries contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Company's Mainland China subsidiaries have a defined contribution plan.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on a certain percentage of the employees' monthly salaries and wages.
+Other than the monthly contributions, the Group has no further obligations. - (c) Certain overseas subsidiaries have a defined contribution plan.
+Contributions to an independent fund are based on a certain percentage of the employees' monthly salaries and wages and are recognized as pension cost.
+Other than the monthly contributions, the Group has no further obligations. - (d) The pension costs under the defined contribution pension plan of the Group for the years ended December 31, 2024 and 2023 were \$166,473 and \$149,123, respectively.